 This department assigns officers to the Alma School District as School Resource Officers.
 Each school has an assigned resource officer.
 Their function is to provide education and build relationships with students and faculty.
 They also provide a police presence on campus and at school functions.
 Additionally, they provide law enforcement services at all school facilities.

 The City of Alma has two ordinances controlling animals, dogs and fowl.
 The animal control officer only deals with these animals.
 All wildlife is regulated by Arkansas Game & Fish Commission.
 For injured animals a patrol officer will be dispatched.
 Hours of operation are Monday thru Friday 8 a.m. – 4:30 p.m.
 Outside of these hours we only respond to vicious animals.

 Information on registered sex offenders can be found at ACIC.org.

 Crawford County District Court Alma Division

 Court is held the first four Tuesdays of the month and the fourth Wednesday at 3 p.m.
 Fines can be paid at the court clerk’s office Monday thru Friday from 8 a.m. to 5 p.m.
-Fines can also be paid after hours and weekends at the police department or at pay.arcourts.gov.
-Both are located at 804 Fayetteville Ave., Alma, AR.
+Fines CAN NOT be paid after hours and on weekends at the police department.
+Fines can be paid at pay.arcourts.gov.

 Information about tickets can be obtained by calling the court clerk’s office at 479-632-4170 Monday thru Friday from 8 a.m. to 5 p.m.
 Most tickets can be paid prior to the court date listed on the ticket.
 However, some tickets require the recipient to appear in court.
 If you are unsure about whether you must appear in court, please contact the court clerk’s office.